OpenXiangShan/ns-bbl/README.md

 make sw -j
 ```

+Make sure using riscv64gc to compile.
 If an error occurs (usually some app in rootfs fails),
-   check output and go to that directory to mannually clean and make.
+   check output and go to that directory to mannually clean all build target & .o and make again.

+For new type of board, move `uart_snps.c` to `riscv-pk/machine` to replace the existing file.

 Program `build/linux.bin` into qspi flash for Nanshan Chip.